 I specialize in supporting and enhancing attachment in children, bonding in parents, and resolution of early losses, trauma, war trauma and neglect in children.
-I work with parents, adoptive parents, foster parents and their children, and use Dyadic Developmental Psychotherapy, Child and Family Play Therapy and Sensorimotor Psychotherapy.
-At OASIS, we serve immigrant and refugee children, youth and their families in the areas of trauma and acculturation.
+I work with parents, adoptive parents, foster parents, customary care parents and their children.
+I am a provider through Non-Insured Health Benefits-Mental Health for Indigenous peoples.

 Areas of Expertise